The Feasibility and Inevitability of Stealth Attacks: New stealth attack algorithms

-\begin{remark} \normalfont Algorithm \ref{alg:plain} (as well as its input-specific version, Algorithm \ref{alg:incremental}, below) implements adversarial perturbations by {\it adding} a single sigmoid or ReLU neuron.
+\begin{remark}[Hiding adversarial attacks in redundant structures] \normalfont Algorithm \ref{alg:plain} (and its input-specific version, Algorithm~\ref{alg:incremental}, below) implements adversarial perturbations by {\it adding} a single sigmoid or ReLU neuron.
 A question therefore arises, if one can ``plant'' or ``hide'' a stealth attack within an existing AI structure.
 Intuitively, over-parametrisation and redundancies in many deep learning architectures should provide ample opportunities precisely for this sort of malevolent action.
-As we empirically justify in Section \ref{sec:experiments}, this may indeed be possible.
+As we empirically justify in Section \ref{sec:experiments}, this is indeed possible.
 In these experiments, we looked at a neural network with $L$ layers.
 The map $F$ corresponded to the last $k+1$ layers: $L-k, \dots, L$, $k\geq 1$.
-We looked for a neuron in layer $L-k$ whose output weights have the smallest $L_1$-norm of all neurons in that layer (see Supplementary Material, Section \ref{sec:neuron_selection}).
+We looked for a neuron in layer $L-k$ whose output weights have the smallest $L_1$-norm of all neurons in that layer (see Appendix, Section \ref{sec:neuron_selection}).
 This neuron was then replaced with a neuron implementing our stealth attack, and its output weights were wired so that a given trigger input $\bfu'$ evoked the response we wanted from this trigger.
 This new type of one neuron attack may be viewed as the stealth version of a one pixel attack \cite{SVK17}.
 Surprisingly, this approach worked consistently well across various randomly initiated instances of the same network.
 These experiments suggest a real non-hypothetical possibility of turning {\it a needle in a haystack} (a redundant neuron) into {\it a pebble in a shoe} (a malevolent perturbation). \end{remark}

+\begin{remark}[Other activation functions] \normalfont In this work, to be concrete we focus on the case of attacking with a ReLU or sigmoid activation function.
+However, the algorithms and analysis readily extend to the case of any continuous activation function that is nonnegative and monotonically increasing.
+Appropriate pairs of matching leaky ReLUs also fit into this framework. \end{remark}